MrGoro/InteractiveData/README.md

 App](https://github.com/MrGoro/interactive-data-sample) or JavaDoc.

 ### Maven Dependency
-Until the release of the first stable version InteractiveData cannot deploy to Maven Central.
+Until the release of the first stable version, InteractiveData cannot deploy to Maven Central.
 Snapshot releases are deployed to OSSRH Snapshot Repository.
 Add the snapshot repository to your maven project by adding the following to your pom.xml:
 ```